globallightingdata/website/docs/getting-started/create-first-gldf.md

 ## Prerequisites
 - You need to know how to pack and unpack ZIP archives.
 - You need a Text or XML Editor.
 Please see <a href="./requirements" target="_self">Requirements</a> for recommendations and more information.
-- You will need a product image, ideally in jpg format.
-Or download this <a href="https://upload.wikimedia.org/wikipedia/commons/9/91/PH-Lampan_1.jpg" target="_blank">Sample image</a>.
-- You need an LDT file to represent your light distribution or use our <a href="" target="_self"> sample file</a>.

 ## Structure of a GLDF file